-Fortis Directors (continued) Name Principal Occupations Within Five Preceding Years DOUGLAS J. HAUGHEY (1) Calgary, Alberta Mr. Haughey, 54, is President and Chief Executive Officer of Provident Energy Ltd. and also serves on the Company's Board of Directors.
-He is past President and Chief Executive Officer of Spectra Energy Income Fund and past President of Spectra Energy Transmission West, Spectra's Canadian natural gas and liquids mainstream business.
-Mr. Haughey also led Spectra's strategic development and mergers and acquisitions teams based in Houston, Texas.
+Fortis Directors (continued) Name Principal Occupations Within Five Preceding Years DOUGLAS J. HAUGHEY (1) Calgary, Alberta Mr. Haughey, 55, is President and Chief Executive Officer of Provident Energy Ltd., an owner/operator of natural gas liquids midstream services and marketing.
+From 1999 through 2008, Mr. Haughey held several executive roles with Spectra Energy and predecessor companies.
+He had overall responsibility for its western Canadian natural gas midstream business, was President and Chief Executive Officer of Spectra Energy Income Fund and also led Spectra's strategic development and mergers and acquisitions teams based in Houston, Texas.
 He graduated from the University of Regina with a Bachelor of Administration and from the University of Calgary with a Master of Business Administration.
 Mr. Haughey also holds an ICD.D designation from the Institute of Corporate Directors.
 He was first elected to the Board in May 2009.
-Mr. Haughey became a director of FortisAlberta in 2010.
-He does not serve as a director of any other reporting issuer.
-H. STANLEY MARSHALL Paradise, Newfoundland and Labrador Mr. Marshall, 60, is President and Chief Executive Officer of the Corporation.
+Mr. Haughey became a director of FortisAlberta in 2010 and is currently a director of Provident Energy Ltd. H. STANLEY MARSHALL Paradise, Newfoundland and Labrador Mr. Marshall, 61, is President and Chief Executive Officer of the Corporation.
 He joined Newfoundland Power in 1979 and was appointed President and Chief Executive Officer of Fortis in 1996.
 Mr. Marshall graduated from the University of Waterloo with a Bachelor of Applied Science (Chem.
 Eng.) and Dalhousie University with a Bachelor of Laws.
 He is a member of the Law Society of Newfoundland and Labrador and a Registered Professional Engineer in the Province of Newfoundland and Labrador.
 Mr. Marshall was first elected to the Board in October 1995.
-He serves on the boards of all Fortis utilities in western Canada and the Caribbean and the Board of Fortis Properties.
-He is also a director of Toromont Industries Ltd. JOHN S. McCALLUM (1)(2) Winnipeg, Manitoba Mr. McCallum, 66, has been a Professor of Finance at the University of Manitoba since July 1973.
+He serves on the boards of all Fortis utilities in British Columbia, Ontario and the Caribbean and the Board of Fortis Properties Corporation.
+He is also a director of Enerflex Ltd. JOHN S. McCALLUM (1) (2) Winnipeg, Manitoba Mr. McCallum, 68, has been a Professor of Finance at the University of Manitoba since July 1973.
 He served as Chairman of Manitoba Hydro from 1991 to 2000 and as Policy Advisor to the Federal Minister of Finance from 1984 to 1991.
 Mr. McCallum graduated from the University of Montreal with a Bachelor of Arts (Economics) and a Bachelor of Science (Mathematics).
 He was awarded a Master of Business Administration from Queen's University and a PhD in Finance from the University of Toronto.
 Mr. McCallum was first elected to the Board in July 2001 and was appointed Chair of the Governance and Nominating Committee of the Corporation in May 2005.
-He was previously a director of FortisBC and FortisAlberta from 2004 to 2010 and from 2005 to 2010, respectively.
-Mr. McCallum also serves as a director of IGM Financial Inc., Toromont Industries Ltd. and Wawanesa.
-HARRY McWATTERS (2) Summerland, British Columbia Mr. McWatters, 65, is the founder and past President of Sumac Ridge Estate Wine Group, a leader in the British Columbia wine industry.
+He was previously a director of FortisBC Inc. and FortisAlberta from 2004 to 2010 and from 2005 to 2010, respectively.
+Mr. McCallum also serves as a director of IGM Financial Inc. and Toromont Industries Ltd. HARRY McWATTERS (2) Summerland, British Columbia Mr. McWatters, 66, is the founder and past President of Sumac Ridge Estate Wine Group, a leader in the British Columbia wine industry.
 He is President of Vintage Consulting Group Inc., Harry McWatters Inc., Okanagan Wine Academy and Black Sage Vineyards Ltd., all of which are engaged in various aspects of the British Columbia wine industry.
 Mr. McWatters was first elected to the Board in May 2007.
-He was elected to the Board of FortisBC in September 2005 and appointed as Chair of that Company's Board in 2006.
-Mr. McWatters became a director of Terasen in November 2007 and does not serve as a director of any other reporting issuer.
+He was elected to the Board of FortisBC Inc. in September 2005 and served as Chair of that Company's Board from 2006 through 2010.
+Mr. McWatters became a director of FHI in November 2007 and does not serve as a director of any other reporting issuer.